-MA English Studies: The Gothic is one of only four Masters-level courses to focus explicitly on the Gothic, offering the rare opportunity to embrace Gothic literature from the 18th Century to the present and to examine both filmic and televisual representations of Gothic horror.
+The MA English Studies: The Gothic is a Masters-level course that focuses explicitly on the Gothic.
+It offers a rare opportunity to embrace Gothic literature from the eighteenth century to the present and to examine both filmic and televisual representations of Gothic horror.
 We also provide doctoral supervision on most aspects of the Gothic, especially its Modern and Contemporary incarnations, and on Horror film and fiction.

 The Centre is based in the Department of English and is headed by Dr Linnie Blake (Reader in Gothic Film and Literature).
 Our staff members have a long-standing interest in the Gothic which informs both undergraduate and postgraduate curricula.

 The Gothic Centre is home to a plethora of scholars specialised in the Gothic.
 These include, in alphabetical order: Dr Xavier Aldana Reyes (Senior Lecturer in English Literature and Film), Dr Chloé Germaine Buckley (Senior Lecturer in English and Film), Dr Matt Foley (Lecturer in Modern and Contemporary Literature), Dr Sarah Ilott (Lecturer in English Literature and Film), Dr Emma Liggins (Senior Lecturer in English Literature), Dr Angelica Michelis (Senior Lecturer in English Literature), Dr Sorcha Ní Fhlainn (Senior Lecturer in Film Studies and American Studies), Prof Dale Townshend (Professor of Gothic Literature) and Dr Catherine Wilcox (Lecturer in Creative Writing).